Mystichal/frontier/README.md

 docker compose up -d --build && docker logs -f world-deployer
 ```

-How to kill the containers after your done, dont as long as your using them, world-deployer died when its done
+How to kill the containers after your done, dont as long as your using them, world-deployer dies when its done

 ```
 docker compose down